Pret was warned over allergy alerts year before girl’s death, inquest told

 Under EU regulations, food companies are required to warn customers about allergy risks either on signs and packaging or orally, usually meaning they are told to inquire themselves.

-Pret chooses to deliver allergy information orally and is supposed to have stickers within fridges telling customers to ask staff members for details.
+Pret chose to deliver allergy information orally and was supposed to have stickers within fridges telling customers to ask staff members for details, the inquiry heard.

 But a photo of the branch where Natasha bought her sandwich, taken eight days after her death, appeared to show a fridge without the allergy sticker.